GW-modelling-Spring2021/hws-rhull21/Submission/HW-05/Hull_Correct_Figures_HW_05.md

     * **Figure 2.1** shows that when a constant recharge rate is applied over the entire top boundary, it creates a concave down function terminating at the boundary conditions.
 It's interesting to note that the highest head in this regime is no longer the left boundary, but instead a vertical line extending through x ~ 800 where the hydraulic head is highest.
 This functions as a kind of groundwater divide in which flow to the left of this line flows towards the left boundary, and flow towards the right flows towards the right boundary.
     * Claim: The model represents flow in three dimensions (x, y and z).
 But there cannot be vertical flow because the domain thickness is just 1 cell.
 This means that flow in the system by definition can only be 1D or 2D.
 However, if we interrogate the head contours in plan view, we find them to be parallel and hence flow direction can be expressed only in terms of 1 dimension - distance along the x axis.
 So I would say **flow here is 1 Dimensional, while the model is 3 Dimensional.**
     * Question: What is *exactly* is meant by the binary between flow 'in the system' and flow 'represented' in this question?

+    * **Additional (post lecture) Comments**
+      * In our discussion about dimensionality, it came out that in this problem flow in the model is 2D.
+For the next one (with recharge concentrated in one location) it would be 3D
+      * Also, the conversation about non-linearity really helped me to understand why the GW divide in the recharge situation is biased to the left instead of being in the middle.
+This is in part due to the fact that the unconfined zone conveys more recharge than the confined portion, and that this process is accelerating as we go downgradient (towards the right boundary).

 3. Now model a system with zero recharge except for a farm located in [6:10, 6:10] - in python terms.
 Recharge beneath the farm is 1e-4 m/day due to excess irrigation.
 First, calculate the annual excess irrigation, in meters, that has been applied to the farm.
 Second, assuming that the crop is cotton, it is located in southern Arizona, and cotton is grown all year (for simplicity), calculate the total irrigation rate on the farm that would be associated with this amount of excess irrigation.
 Finally, identify the area within the domain that might be subject to contamination if the recharge water was somehow tainted.